 Instructions

-- Placed the strawberries, tequila, Cointreau, lime juice, and honey into the bowl of a blend or food processor; blend on high until fully pureed.
+- Placed the strawberries, tequila, Cointreau, lime juice, and honey into the bowl of a blender or food processor; blend on high until fully pureed.

 - Pour the kosher salt onto a small plate.
 Run the juiced lime around the edge of the glass.
 Dip both glasses into the salt so that the rims are covered.